AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-flyout-zoom-view.md

 ---
+title: Flyout Zoom View
-description: In inline zoom mode main view consists of the static image, zoomed image shown in the flyout view over the static image and the tip message shown on top of static image.
+description: In inline zoom mode, the main view consists of the static image.
+It also consists of the zoomed image shown in the flyout view over the static image, and the tip message shown on top of static image.
 solution: Experience Manager
-title: Flyout Zoom View
 feature: Dynamic Media Classic,Viewers,SDK/API,Mixed Media Sets
 role: Developer,User
 exl-id: 46c91d1f-5809-4270-a06d-5068d20a6341
 ---
 # Flyout Zoom View{#flyout-zoom-view}

-In inline zoom mode main view consists of the static image, zoomed image shown in the flyout view over the static image and the tip message shown on top of static image.
+In inline zoom mode, the main view consists of the static image.
+It also consists of the zoomed image shown in the flyout view over the static image, and the tip message shown on top of static image.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->